juliaguida/oystercard/thermostat_es6/walkthroughs/airport_challenge_js.md

   TypeError: this._location.clearForTakeOff is not a function
 ```

-Time for a matching unit test on our AirportSpec:
+Time for a matching unit test on our `AirportSpec`:

 ```javascript
 // spec/airportSpec.js